Galaxy Tab S7+ First Impressions: 3 days with Samsung's flagship Android tablet

 Sharp display

 The real star after our brief time is the display.
 The Tab S7+ is the first tablet to feature a Super AMOLED display.
 And that means an incredibly vibrant picture that offers clarity and doesn’t skimp on the details.
 In fact, it features a 2,800-by-1,752 resolution.
 But more important is the 120Hz refresh rate, which is on par with ProMotion on the 11-inch or 12.9-inch iPad Pro.
-Essentially a refresh rate is how many times in a second a screen can refresh itself.
+Essentially, a refresh rate is how many times in a second a screen can refresh itself.
 So the higher, the better, and 120Hz is becoming the new mobile standard.

 You’ll notice it when swiping between home pages, navigating large spreadsheets and when viewing content, especially action-filled sequences.
 It not only looks faster with every swipe and touch feeling more instant, but it adds some extra speed into the Tab S7+.
 Everything just seems a bit more instant.
 The Super AMOLED display was a joy to use for streaming content like “Below Deck,” “Iron Man” and “Captain Marvel.”
 It’s akin to the vibrant experience we’ve had on Samsung phones like the Galaxy S20 Ultra.
 It just really immerses you with color that pops and deep blacks that draw you in.